Emtricitabine, rilpivirine, and tenofovir (Oral route)

 Uses of This Medicine:

 Emtricitabine, rilpivirine, and tenofovir combination is used to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
-This medicine is usually given to patients who have not received any HIV treatment in the past, and in adult patients who have an amount of HIV in the blood (viral load) that is equal to 100,000 copies/mL or less.
+This medicine is usually given to patients who have not received any HIV treatment in the past, in adult patients who have an amount of HIV in the blood (viral load) that is equal to 100,000 copies/mL or less, or in certain adult patients who have a viral load that is less than 50 copies/mL.

 This medicine will not cure HIV infection or AIDS.
 It works by lowering the amount of HIV in the blood.
 The medicine will also help your immune system.
 This may help delay problems that usually result from AIDS or HIV disease.
 It will not keep you from spreading HIV to other people.
 People who receive this medicine may continue to have some of the problems usually related to AIDS or HIV disease.